logankilpatrick/CSCI-33-Final/README.md

 - [x] Ability for mentors/students to sign up
 - [x] Breakdown of all the different schools for students
-- [ ] Chat feature for students/mentors (Using JavaScript)
+- [x] Chat feature for students/mentors (Using JavaScript)
 - [x] Profile for mentors
 - ~~Main public feed that shows successful mentored students~~
   - (Switched to have the main feed be newly added programs)

 __In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?__

-- [ ] Calendar integration so mentors and students can set up times to talk
+- ~~Calendar integration so mentors and students can set up times to talk~~
+  - Upon further investiagtion, the "Date Input" html attribute is not universally supported by browsers (like Safari) so I decided to remove this feature.
 - [ ] Better CSS to make the site more friendly and modern (this is a weak point for me as I am not very good at designing User Interfaces)

 __In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?__